Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 Post-Hire Performance Data Linked to Candidate Records

 Performance prediction models require a training signal: documented outcomes for past hires, linked back to the resume attributes those candidates presented at application.
-Without that loop closed, your model is pattern-matching against a vacuum.
+Without that loop closed, the model is pattern-matching against a vacuum.
 Building this linkage is an infrastructure decision, not a technology decision — it requires agreement between recruiting, HR operations, and the HRIS team about what gets measured and how.

 A Bias Audit Protocol